Protecting your right to file a mechanics lien starts with the Preliminary Notice.

 8210.
 If one or more construction loans are obtained after commencement of a work of improvement, the owner shall give notice of the name and address of the construction lender or lenders to each person that has given the owner preliminary notice.

 Even so, there is little consequence to the owner in case they make an error on the information they share with the other parties in the project.
-However, for the contractor, subcontractor, and material supplier who serves the Preliminary Notice, a small error in the information included can invalidate the whole notice, removing their lien rights.
+However, for the contractor, subcontractor, or material supplier who serves the Preliminary Notice, a small error in the information included can invalidate the whole notice, removing their lien rights.
 The information will not be validated by the parties who receive the notice, nor will the county recorder.
 This means that the erroneous information, if any, can and will come back to bite you at the moment when the Preliminary Notice was meant to protect your lien rights.

-Verifying this information yourself can be done but it is a tedious task that takes away your focus from business operations, especially for a routine document like Preliminary Notice which must be sent for every contract.
+Verifying this information yourself can be done but it is a tedious task that takes away your focus from business operations, especially for a routine document like Preliminary Notice, which must be sent for every contract.
 You would need to scan public records for lender information which you could only readily access with a trip to the county office.
 This involves both time and expense that you would need to incur for every contract.
 Of course, having correct information is crucial to make sure the Preliminary Notice is valid but it’s a huge inefficiency to make the trip for each contract.
 Using a software solution like Handle to prepare and serve your Preliminary Notices saves you time and secures your lien rights.

 What should a contractor or supplier do if the contract amount changes after the Preliminary Notice is sent?